Early Years Transition Read 2026

 Manchester City Council and Read Manchester are pleased to announce this year’s transition read to support children starting school reception classes in September.

 Moving up to school is a big step for children, and the idea behind the transition read is to support and encourage families to chat and spend time together.
-Shane Hegarty and Ben Mantle’s brilliant book, The One and Only You does just that!
-The beautifully detailed illustrations of scenes which will be familiar to children and families will encourage families to talk about the pictures as well as enjoying the story.
-This picture book celebrates individuality and the uniqueness of each and every one of us.
+The Same but Different Too by Karl Newson, illustrated by Kate Hindley does just that!
+The fun illustrations of animals encourages children to talk to their parents and carers about what is happening in the story, as well as what things are different about us all, and what things are similar.
+They have something in common – they all love a good bedtime story!

-A ‘Take 10 Minutes Everyday’ leaflet has been produced to support the programme, with top tips for families about sharing stories.
+The ‘Take 10 Minutes Everyday’ leaflet has lot of top tips for families about sharing stories.
 These are available to download in English and nine other community languages – Arabic, Bengali, Farsi, French, Kurdish, Oromo, Polish, Romanian and Urdu.

-The One and Only You is written by Shane Hegarty and illustrated by Ben Mantle.
-It is available to borrow from Manchester Libraries.
+The Same But Different Too is written by Karl Newson and illustrated by Kate Hindley, it is available to borrow from Manchester Libraries.

-Thanks to publishers, Hachette for their generous support once again this year.
+Thanks to publishers, Nosy Crow for their generous support this year.

 Where to find more information